Delegated administration privileges (DAP) FAQ

 How many days of sign-in activities can partners see in DAP reporting?

 Partners can see data since December 7, 2021 across all their customers.
 If there has been DAP activity by a partner user in a customer tenant since December 7, 2021, Days Inactive displays that value or is blank.
 However, if Days Inactive is greater than 90 days, "90+" is displayed (which means that the partner hasn't logged into the customer tenant for more than 90 days).

 Partners with a subscription to Microsoft Entra ID P2 can also view Sign-in logs in Microsoft Entra ID up to 30 days.

 The following attributes display counts for the last one day:

 - Number of times the partner agent signed in

-We are offering CSPs a free two-year subscription to Azure Active Directory Premium Plan 2 to help them further manage and get reports about access privileges.
+We're offering CSPs a free two-year subscription to Microsoft Entra ID P2 to help them further manage and get reports about access privileges.